susanev/uw-stars-cse/142/week7/lecture-notes.md

     numbers[i] = 2 * i;
   }

-  // using an array to count tallies int num = 229231007;
+  // using an array to count the number of each digit in a number int num = 229231007;
   int[] counts = new int[10];
   while (num > 0) {